Sudheerbmb/Internship-FUTURENSE/README.md

 -  Took valuable advice on adding additional features to our project

 ### 29th June
-- Formulated startegies and divide work for the amalgamation of additional features like (mail confirmation for orders,expansion of admin page,authorization using JWT tokens
+- Formulated strategies and divide work for the amalgamation of additional features like (mail confirmation for orders,expansion of admin page,authorization using JWT tokens
 - Integrated Email confirmation features to our project on successfully ordering any medicine
 - Expanded admin page by adding necessary pages